Tamar gas field: Production

 In 2018, the output from the Tamar gas field yields more than 60% of Israel's electricity.
+In 2022, Tamar produced 10.25 billion cubic metres of gas.

 Pipeline connection controversy

 On June 14, 2009, Shaul Tzemach, Director General of Israel's Energy and Water Resources Ministry, announced that the Ministry would rely on an analysis by Noble Energy to determine how pipelines from Tamar would connect to the national gas infrastructure.
 On September 22, Noble presented its analysis for connecting Tamar at a site on the Israeli coast, either adjacent to Moshav Ma'ayan Tzvi or 5 km farther north at Moshav Dor.
 Public controversy arose over the location of a plant to clean and process the gas from Tamar.
 Communities in the Carmel region brought a petition to Israel's High Court in March 2010, demanding that alternative sites be considered.
 In July 2010, the High Court issued an injunction that the Ministry explain its decision.
 In August, Uzi Landau, Minister of Energy and Water Resources, announced that the connection would be to Ashdod, a move that was expected to allow Noble to complete the project by the end of 2012, in line with the original deadline.